The Great Emu War of 1932

 That’s when the first attack came: a formidable wave of 20,000 (!)
 Emus migrating to the sea, swarmed the farmlands and decimated their crops.
 They destroyed fences, ran amok and ate everything in sight.

 These hardened WWI vets were hopelessly outnumbered and no match for the rampant stampeding Emus.
-The government quickly reclassified the protected species as ‘vermin’ and even put a bounty on their feathered heads to no avail.
+The government quickly reclassified the protected species as ‘vermin’ and even put a bounty on their feathered heads to no avail!
+They needed backup.

 The Minister of Agriculture was flabbergasted, so the Minister of Defense stepped in to take care of the rampant Emu problem.
 Re-dubbed the ‘Minister of the Emu War’, Sir George Pearce ordered the Australian army in to take out those pesky birds.